SaeedJamaly/sentiment_analysis_assignment/README.md

 The grammar structure covers sentences with compound and complex structure, negation, conjunctions.
 Also, Conjunction phrases with AND, OR, BUT for NP, VP, and Adjective phrases (ADJP)

+Sample sentence: "The city, where I live, is very clean"